-As you work through a course, you can track your the scores on individual problems as well as your current overall course grade.
-Select Progress in any course.
+To see your scores on individual problems represented in both a chart and a list, as well as your current overall course grade, select the Progress page from anywhere in the course.

 On the Progress page, a chart shows how you have performed for each graded assignment in the course.

 Assignments are listed along the horizontal axis, and the percentage score that you received in each lesson is read from the vertical axis.